rvarttinen/spring-example-magic/README.md

 This is an experimental project, however, improvements will be made, including use of the latest features in the Java platform (currently Java 23).

 Items on the current TODO-list:
-- expose the Magic vocabulary so it can be referenced instead of as now, a temporary solution, appear in populated default models with thte entire vocabulary present
+- expose the Magic vocabulary so it can be referenced instead of as now, a temporary solution, appear in populated default models with the entire vocabulary present
 - in order to makes things more interesting a GraphQL interface is in the process of being added.
 - create a mechanism for populating the triple store with a specified number of random entries
 - introduce version 2 (v2) of the service with greater capabilities and asynchronous behavior
-- add a client/UI for exploring data visually; currently a React based frontend is being worked on.
+- add a client/UI for exploring data visually; currently a React based front-end is being worked on.
 It is harbored in a [repository of its own.](https://github.com/rvarttinen/react-example-magic)
 - separate out the triple store to a separate service
 - maybe add OAuth2 authentication to make the whole thing more production like?
 One could, e.g., login using one's account on GitHub.
 - if parts of this service is split up, it could be deployed as several pods in a Kubernetes cluster (executed locally in e.g. MiniKube)